stanis-morozov/rpg/README.md

 # Relevance Proximity Graphs
 A supplementary code for Relevance Proximity Graphs for Fast Relevance Retrieval.
+This implementation is substantially based on HNSW code [https://github.com/nmslib/hnswlib](https://github.com/nmslib/hnswlib).

 # What does it do?
 It performs a fast relevance retrieval over a large-scale database with a given relevance function.
 The relevance function is defined on the `(query, item)` pairs without predefined similarity measure between two items or two queries.